acep-uaf/WEC-Grid/docs/design.md

 **WEC-Grid** is an open-source software framework that bridges **Wave Energy Converter (WEC) modeling** and **electrical power system modeling**.
-It enables researchers and practitioners to perform quasi–steady-state integration studies, capturing interactions between hydrodynamic WEC simulations (via WEC-Sim) and grid analysis tools (PSS®E and PyPSA).
+It enables researchers and practitioners to perform quasi-steady-state integration studies, capturing interactions between hydrodynamic WEC simulations (via WEC-Sim) and grid analysis tools (PSS®E and PyPSA).

 The system is modular, extensible, and built to support flexibility across grid scenarios, farm layouts, and solver configurations.
 It provides standardized APIs, a relational database backend, and visualization capabilities.